 Osvaldo Guzman ’19 - Site, LLC.

-Osvaldo Guzman is a senior majoring in Computer Science and minoring in Digital Media Design who recently launched his own digital marketing consultancy firm called Site, LLC.
+Osvaldo Guzman majored in computer science and minored in digital media design who, as a student, launched his own digital marketing consultancy firm called Site, LLC.
 His interests are coding, development, and he is also into design.
 His ultimate goal is to get his new company, Site, running to create income for his family, and to help the people in his community.